LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 RAJA Tutorial
 **********************

-In addition to the tutorial portion of this RAJA User Guide, we maintain a repository of tutorial presentation materials here `RAJA Tutorials Repo <https://github.com/LLNL/RAJA-tutorials>`_.
+This section contains a self-paced tutorial that shows how to use most RAJA features by way of a sequence of examples.
+Complete working codes for the examples are located in the ``RAJA/examples`` directory.
+You are encouraged to build and run them, as well as modify them to try out different variations.

-This RAJA tutorial introduces RAJA concepts and capabilities via a sequence of examples of increasing complexity.
-Complete working codes for the examples are located in the ``RAJA``examples`` directory.
-The RAJA tutorial evolves as we add new features to RAJA, so refer to it periodically if you are interested in learning about them.
+We also maintain a repository of tutorial slide presentations `RAJA Tutorials Repo <https://github.com/LLNL/RAJA-tutorials>`_ which we use when we give in-person or virtual online tutorials in various venues.
+The presentations complement the material found here.
+The tutorial material evolves as we add new features to RAJA, so refer to it periodically if you are interested in learning about new things in RAJA.

-To understand the discussion and code examples, a working knowledge of C++ templates and lambda expressions is required.
-So, before we begin, we provide a bit of background discussion of basic aspects of how RAJA use employs C++ templates and lambda expressions, which is essential to using RAJA successfully.

 To understand the GPU examples (e.g., CUDA), it is also important to know the difference between CPU (host) and GPU (device) memory allocations and how